Tenant Handbook

 Smoke Detectors

 We will ensure that all hard-wired smoke detectors are installed and maintained.
+We will conduct regular cyclical inspections of the smoke alarms, which may also be monitored remotely.
 If you find that your detectors are malfunctioning in any way, please let us know as soon as possible.

 Keys